taylorflatt/array-rotation/README.md

 You will be asked to enter your data shortly but please note that if you would like to do right-reversals, you must input a negative value.
-A positive value will perform a left- reversal.
+A positive value will perform a left-reversal.

 Enjoy!